 In Molokai, you won’t find any resorts or beach clubs (though there are plenty of beautiful beaches).
 You also won’t see any buildings taller than a palm tree.
 Instead, you’ll discover untouched nature, and an authentic culture that’s remarkably well preserved.

 If you’d like to see what the rest of Hawaii looked like 100 years ago, look no further than the shores of Molokai.
+Consider staying at a unique vacation home on the beach for an authentic, immersive experience.
 This incredible hidden gem awaits you.

 For a more touristy Hawaiian experience, consider a visit to O’ahu.
 Here’s what to do: 10 Things to do in Oahu, Hawaii